Green Hornet: Dynamite Entertainment

 In March 2009, Dynamite Entertainment acquired the license to produce Green Hornet comic books.
 Its first release was a miniseries written by Kevin Smith with pencils by Jonathan Lau.
 Revamped in 2010 as an ongoing series set in modern times, the new Green Hornet stars Britt Reid Jr., the rebellious and spoiled son of Britt Reid Sr., now a retired industrial and family man.
 When Britt Sr. is slain by the Black Hornet, a yakuza mobster whose family was shamed by the original Green Hornet, the aging but still fit Kato returns.
 With his daughter, Mulan Kato, who has taken over the costumed identity of her father, he brings Britt Jr. to China for training and safekeeping as he becomes the new Green Hornet.
 Writer Jai Nitz also wrote Green Hornet: Parallel Lives, a miniseries prequel to the 2011 Green Hornet feature film.

 In 2013, an eight-issue miniseries called Masks brought together famous heroes from the pulp era.
 It starred The Shadow, The Green Hornet and Kato, The Spider and a 1930s descendant of Zorro.
 It was written by Chris Roberson with art by Alex Ross and Dennis Calero.

 Kevin Smith and Ralph Garman wrote a crossover title, Batman '66 meets the Green Hornet, released in June 2014.

+A crossover with Miss Fury was announced in August 2024.

+In a 2018 series written by Amy Chu, Mulan Kato becomes the Green Hornet after Britt Reid Jr. mysteriously disappears.

 Comic strip

+In 1939, the Bell Syndicate proposed a The Green Hornet comic strip, written by Fran Striker and illustrated by Bert Withman, but the project did not please George Trendle and was canceled.

 In 2018, the Green Hornet appeared in newspaper strips as a guest-star in Dick Tracy by Mike Curtis (script) and Joe Staton (art), continuing the trend of Tracy stories reviving characters from defunct strips.